-To the north east the popular lakefront cities of Hendersonville and Gallatin have homes that have until recently been considered a little remote.
-However the expansion of I65 North to 5 lanes and the extension of the Vietnam Veterans Expressway have made these communities easily accessible to Nashville
+To the northeast, the popular lakefront cities of Hendersonville and Gallatin have homes that have until recently been considered a little remote.
+However, the expansion of I65 North to 5 lanes and the extension of the Vietnam Veterans Expressway have made these communities easily accessible to Nashville

-In fact Gallatin is home to Fairvue Plantation which is the only lakefront and golf course development in the Nashville area.
+In fact, Gallatin is home to Fairvue Plantation which is the only lakefront and golf course development in the Nashville area.
 Homes here can reach well over the $3 million dollar mark and have been extremely popular with the discerning luxury home buyer who wants the lake access and golf course community.

 There is now a sister lakefront and golf course community at nearby Foxlands in Hendersonville.
-The lakefront homes that are available are selling fast even with the slight downturn in the real estate market.
+The lakefront homes that are available are selling fast even with a slight downturn in the real estate market.
 Lakefront homes have always been seen as a sound financial investment as waterfront homes are always in demand whether its a buyer's market or a seller's market!

 Mount Juliet and Providence

-Mt Juliet, to the east of Nashville, is also experiencing a huge growth in retail and residential new construction.
+Mt.
+Juliet, to the east of Nashville, is also experiencing a huge growth in retail and residential new construction.
 The Providence development is proving to be a very popular location for some of the retail giants such as Best Buy utilizing the more than 800,000 sq ft of retail space devoted to shopping, dining, and entertainment.

 The Providence project is also featuring residential new homes built by 10 of the leading local and national builders.